mazder/QcSim/README.md

 # Running (targetGen -- the executatble in the build folder)
 * Usage: At least two argumets must be provided to run targetGen
 * The name of trace file to be generated ( such as traceFile.trace)
 * The name of class list file to be generated (such traceFile.cls)

-* $./targetGen traceFile.trace traceFile.cls
+* Example: $./targetGen traceFile.trace traceFile.cls